 Statistics from the National Retail Federation show that the average cost of shoplifting incidents to American retailers was $460 in 2020, and the average robbery exceeded $7,500.
 Even as shoplifting appears to be a smaller challenge, it has become a $94.5 billion problem for the industry.
 The numbers indicate that you cannot leave premises security to chance.

-Unfortunately, most retailers fail to pay adequate attention to safety and end up making small mistakes that eventually lead to big risks.
+Unfortunately, most retailers fail to pay adequate attention to safety and make small mistakes that eventually lead to big risks.
 Here are the retail security blunders you must avoid.

 Mistake #1: Failing to Identify Security Needs